AVS-MANIKANTA/First-step/README.md

-# The Time my hands make pretty dirty
+# The Time when my hands make pretty dirty
 **My first basic static website using only html**